Skip to main content

 Greek and Turkish mezze dish

-A Michelin Bib Gourmand outdoor garden restaurant styled after Cycladic whitewash — whole grilled fish for two, fresh pita, and cold mezzes eaten in an open courtyard.
+Michelin Bib Gourmand outdoor garden restaurant styled after Cycladic whitewash.
+Whole grilled fish for two, fresh pita, cold mezzes in an open courtyard.

 Cuban dish

-The entry point for Cuban food in Miami, open since 1971 — the croquetas, vaca frita, and $1–4 café cubano at the ventanita window are an authentic slice of Little Havana at prices that embarrass the rest of the city.
+The entry point for Cuban food in Miami, open since 1971.
+Croquetas, vaca frita, and $1–4 cafΓ© cubano at the ventanita window.
+An honest slice of Little Havana at prices that embarrass the rest of the city.

 What to See